-The Board of Directors has a clear mandate and adequate authority and competency to fulfil its functions.
-All roles and responsibilities of the Board are clearly defined in PIF's by-law and governance manual.
+The Board of Director is responsible for setting PIF's goals and objectives, strategy, assets allocation, and overseeing PIF operations.
+The Board has a clear mandate and adequate authority and competency to fulfil its functions.
+The roles and responsibilities of the Board are clearly defined in PIF's articles of association/ bylaws and governance manual.
+The Board Responsibilities include among other things: